dzackgarza/Qual-Review-and-Solutions/Topology/Review Doc/sections/200_Summary_Algebraic_Topology.md

 ## Conventions

-- Generally assume spaces are connected.
+- Spaces are assumed to be connected.

 * Lists start at entry 1, since all spaces are connected here and thus $\pi_0 = H_0 = \ZZ$.
 That is,